We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

-5. Get cleared by Customs
+4. Get cleared by customs

-Once the shipping process begins you need to lodge an importation declaration with Customs.
+Once the shipping process begins you need to lodge an importation declaration with customs.
 You can do this electronically, at an Australian Customs and Border Protection Service Branch, or through a customs broker.

 When the car arrives you'll need to put your hand in your pocket again.
 This time for Customs duty, GST and Luxury Car Tax (if applicable).

-6. Satisfy quarantine requirements
+5. Satisfy quarantine requirements

-If it doesn't pass the inspection, Quarantine will make you clean it again and organise another inspection at your own cost.
+You'll need to lodge a quarantine entry and arrange an inspection time.
+The inspection will take into account every aspect of the car.
+If it doesn't pass the inspection, quarantine will make you clean it again and organise another inspection at your own cost.

-7. Satisfy import approval conditions
+6. Meet import approval conditions

 Giving the car a complete service

 Replacing brake fluid

 Fitting new brake pads if necessary

 Removing gas headlights and replacing them with halogen lights

 Replacing seat belts

 Testing the car to make sure it's roadworthy

 Changing the car from left-hand drive to right-hand drive.

 You'll also need to arrange identification plate approval.

-8. Register the vehicle
+7. Register the vehicle